piranna/piranna.github.io/pages/hire-me.md

 - Work on a research project, ideally somewhat related to own research areas
 - Position with responsability that could help me to improve my career both profesional and academically, with publishing of papers

+#### If I would made you a job offer, what would make you to reject it?

+If I pass the selection process, I would have already consider the pros & cons regarding lefting my current job, so only I would reject a job offer if the tasks I would be involved are not motivating or that the salary difference would not compensate the change (or would also means a drop in my buying and life level, in case relocation is required for the job position).

 </details>